ofekAbramovitch/airbnb-clone/README.md

 ## Technologies Used

-This project was built using the following technologies:
+This project is going to be built using the following technologies:

 -   **Frontend:** Typescript, React, Redux, React Router, React Dates Range, SASS